CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 ### Other Methods

 Take a 5-minute passage, lower your starting and practically perfect speeds by 20-40wpm each, and go for it.
-You'll soon learn what those speeds should be, te same way you learned when you started Swem's method for 1-minute passages.
+You'll soon learn what those speeds should be, the same way you learned when you started Swem's method for 1-minute passages.
+Build the speed for this length as usual.

 Use a 2-minute passage, lower your key speeds, and build as usual.
 Repeat with a 3-minute passage, then 4, then 5.